LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 The ``tiled()`` function accepts a Conduit node containing options that influence how the mesh is generated.
 If the node contains a ``tile`` that contains a 2D blueprint topology, then the first supplied topology will be used to override the default tile pattern.
-A ``reorder`` flag indicates whether the mesh's points and elements will be reordered to be more cache-friendly.
-The default is to reorder points and elements.
+The ``reorder`` option indicates the type of point and element reordering that will be done.
+Reordering can improve cache-friendliness.
+The default is to reorder points and elements, using "kdtree" method.
+Passing "none" or an empty string will prevent reordering.
 The name of the mesh can be given by passing ``meshname`` option string.
 Likewise, the name of the boundary mesh can be supplied using the ``boundarymeshname`` option.
 The optional ``translate/x`` and ``translate/y`` options determing the tile spacing.
 If the translation values are not given, they will be determined from